Fall of Jericho: Academic consensus

 A minority of scholars maintain that the biblical account is historical and that an Israelite conquest of Jericho may have occurred around the 13th century BCE, but the strong consensus among scholars is that the Book of Joshua holds little historical value.
 Its origin lies in a time far removed from the times that it depicts, and its intention is primarily theological in detailing how Israel and her leaders are judged by their obedience to the teachings and laws (the covenant) set down in the Book of Deuteronomy.
 The story of Jericho and the rest of the conquest represents the nationalist propaganda of the Kingdom of Judah and their claims to the territory of the Kingdom of Israel after 722 BCE; and that those chapters were later incorporated into an early form of Joshua likely written late in the reign of King Josiah (reigned 640–609  BCE), and the book was revised and completed after the fall of Jerusalem to the Babylonians in 586 BCE, and possibly after the return from the Babylonian exile in 538 BCE.

 According to Ann E. Killebrew, "Most scholars today accept that the majority of the conquest narratives in the book of Joshua are devoid of historical reality".

-In popular culture

-Rahab's story forms the heart of the 1968 fantasy novel Moondust by Thomas Burnett Swann.
+On point 3, there was no statistically significant military conquest of Canaan in the thirteenth–twelfth centuries BCE.
+The evidence is overwhelmingly in support of various “indigenous origins” models, emphasizing “long-term” social and cultural evolution from “Canaanite” to “Israelite” ethnicity.
+No mainstream biblicist or archaeologist any longer espouses the conquest model.